Intermodulation of optical frequency combs in a multimode optomechanical system: Results and Discussion

-The regimes where \textit{M2} lases independently (\Cref{Fig2}a iii-vi) and where both modes lase simultaneously (\Cref{Fig2}a v-vi) are reproduced numerically using \Cref{eq1}, and are shown in \Cref{Fig3}a and b, respectively, using the output photon flux $|\aout(t)|^2$ where $\aout = \ain-\sqrt{\frac{\kappa_e}{2}}\ac$ (see \Cref{NumericsMethodology}).
+The regimes where \textit{M2} lases independently (\Cref{Fig2}a iii-vi) and where both modes lase simultaneously (\Cref{Fig2}a v-vi) are reproduced numerically using \Cref{eq1}, and are shown in \Cref{fig4}a and b, respectively, using the output photon flux $|\aout(t)|^2$ where $\aout = \ain-\sqrt{\frac{\kappa_e}{2}}\ac$ (see \Cref{NumericsMethodology}).
 The experimental oscilloscope cut-off frequency is at 8 GHz.
-The associated experimental (top) and simulated (bottom) time traces for each case are shown in \Cref{Fig3}c and d.
-Our experimental apparatus is limited to 13.5 GHz (dashed line in \Cref{Fig3}a) which lies slightly below the second harmonic.
-Both of the associated time traces for this scenario (\Cref{Fig3}c) show slightly anharmonic oscillation at $\Omega_2$.
+The associated experimental (top) and simulated (bottom) time traces for each case are shown in \Cref{fig4}c and d.
+Our experimental apparatus is limited to 13.5 GHz (dashed line in \Cref{fig4}a) which lies slightly below the second harmonic.
+Both of the associated time traces for this scenario (\Cref{fig4}c) show slightly anharmonic oscillation at $\Omega_2$.
 A low-pass filter with cut-off frequency at 8 GHz is applied to the simulation time traces (bottom) to reproduce the oscilloscope bandwidth.
-For the comb regime where simultaneous lasing occurs (\Cref{Fig3}b), the frequency is centered at $\Omega_2$ and normalized with $\Omega_1$, indicating the presence of a comb centered at $\Omega_2$ with spacing given by $\Omega_1$.
+For the case where simultaneous lasing occurs (\Cref{fig4}b), the frequency is centered at $\Omega_2$ and normalized with $\Omega_1$, indicating the presence of a comb centered at $\Omega_2$ with spacing given by $\Omega_1$.
 This spectrum shows three pairs of sidebands, which are also observed experimentally in \Cref{Fig2}a (vi).
 These correspond to the first four harmonics of \textit{M1} that imprint in the frame rotating at $\Omega_2$ via the indirect nonlinear coupling of the mechanical modes.
-These harmonics emerge when \textit{M1} becomes unstable, similar to the case of \textit{M2}.
-Additional sidebands can be observed both experimentally and numerically by varying $\pin$ and $\lambda$, as discussed in \Cref{BBdyn}.
-The experimental time-trace in \Cref{Fig3}d (top) shows amplitude-modulation of the GHz tone by the MHz tone, in the output optical field.
+These harmonics emerge when \textit{M1} passes its lasing threshold, similar to the case of \textit{M2}.
+The experimental time-trace in \Cref{fig4}d (top) shows amplitude-modulation of the GHz tone by the MHz tone, in the output optical field.
 The simulated trace (bottom) exhibits good qualitative agreement with experiment.